 - Keep bait areas clean.
 Make sure you keep the area around the baits particularly clean.
-If there is any other food source in the area, roaches will likely ignore the baits and go for something else.
+If there is any other food source in the area, roaches will likely ignore the bait and go for something else.

 - Seal up all entryways.
 Fill in any cracks in your home’s exterior or foundation and repair leaky pipes.
-Reinforce existing seals around windows, doors and air conditioners.
+Reinforce existing seals around windows, doors, and air conditioners.

 - Remove potential outdoor roach homes.
 Move things like dumpsters, woodpiles, and other types of debris as far away from your home as possible.
 These types of structures attract roach colonization and habitation.

 - Turn off outdoor lights when possible.
 Just as with most flying insects, light sources attract flying roaches.
 Keep outdoor lights off whenever possible to deter these species and other pests in general.

 - Contact pest control professionals.
 Sometimes, a roach infestation is too extensive to handle with store-bought products alone.
 If you are unable to eradicate your roach infestation, contact the experts at Bug Commander and let us help you take back your home.